Mexico nabs over a ton of fentanyl in biggest raid ever – DW – 12/05/2024

 However, the statement contradicts the random nature of the crackdown which started when a military patrol "noticed the presence of two men carrying what appeared to be guns."

-Experts say the timing of the raids may not be a coincidental.
+Experts say the timing of the raids may not be a coincidence.

 "It is clear that the Mexican government has been managing the timing of fentanyl seizures," said security analyst David Saucedo.